Bitwarden: Functionalities

-Bitwarden uses zero-knowledge encryption, meaning the company cannot see its users' data.
+Bitwarden uses client-side zero-knowledge encryption, meaning the company cannot see its users' data.
 This is achieved by end-to-end encrypting data with AES-CBC 256-bit and by using PBKDF2 SHA-256/Argon2id to derive the encryption key.

 To log in, a user can use an email-address and password combination, biometric authentication, two-factor authentication (2FA), passkey, single sign-on, or passwordless login via notification approval on a mobile/desktop device.

-Additional client functionality includes: import of data from more than 50 password managers (such as LastPass, 1Password, and Keeper) passkey management; export to JSON, encrypted JSON, and CSV formats; a random password generator; a password strength tester; autofill of login and other forms; integration with email alias services; ability to sync across unlimited platforms and devices; storage of an unlimited number of items; and storing a variety of information beyond username-and-password pairs, including passkeys, TOTP seeds, debit and credit card numbers, billing data and other identity information, and secure notes (free-form text).
+Additional client functionality includes: import of data from more than 50 password managers (such as LastPass, 1Password, and Keeper) passkey management; export to JSON, encrypted JSON, and CSV formats; a random password generator; autofill of login and other forms; integration with email alias services; ability to sync across unlimited platforms and devices; storage of an unlimited number of items; and storing a variety of information beyond username-and-password pairs, including passkeys, TOTP seeds, debit and credit card numbers, billing data and other identity information, and secure notes (free-form text).
 Each item type can be extended by custom fields and file attachments, though these are restricted by file size depending on the subscription plan.
 A feature called "Send" allows sharing of end-to-end encrypted text messages (free version) and files (paid versions).
 Any sent item optionally can be set with an expiration date, a maximum access limit, and a password.
+The Password Checkup tool uses zxcvbn to assess password strength.
+It detects credential breaches by querying the Have I Been Pwned? database.

+Bitwarden implements credential sharing through collections within an organization.
+As of 2024 collections in a given organization are encrypted using the same organizational secret key, meaning that privilege separation is enforced at the authorization layer rather than through distinct encryption keys for each collection.